fastlane-community/xcov/README.md

 * `--markdown_report`: Enables the creation of a markdown report (optional).
 * `--skip_slack`: Add this flag to avoid publishing results on Slack (optional).
 * `--only_project_targets`: Display the coverage only for main project targets (e.g. skip Pods targets).
-* `--coveralls_enabled`: If you want to use Coveralls support, this option must be enabled (optional).
+* `--disable_coveralls`: Add this flag to disable automatic submission to Coveralls.
 * `--coveralls_service_name`: Name of the CI service compatible with Coveralls. i.e. travis-ci.
 This option must be defined along with coveralls_service_job_id (optional).
 * `--coveralls_service_job_id`: Name of the current job running on a CI service compatible with Coveralls.
 This option must be defined along with coveralls_service_name (optional).
 * `--coveralls_repo_token`: Repository token to be used by integrations not compatible with Coveralls (optional).